rcastberg/Dell_iDRAC_fan_controller_Docker_Python/README.md

 | 50 °C  | 30 %  |
 | 69 °C  | 49 %  |
 | 70 °C  | Dell fan control  |

+When using line interpolation it's recommended to lower **CHECK_INTERVAL** to value such as 3 seconds).

 <p align="right">(<a href="#top">back to top</a>)</p>